Outdoor Activities To Do in Central Iowa

 14.)
 Playscape at Jester Park (11407 Jester Park Drive, Granger).
-Fun hiking trails, campground, cabins, equestrian center, golfing, bison, and a fun playscape all within an easy drive of Des Moines.
+Fun hiking trails, campgrounds, cabins, equestrian center, golfing, bison, and a fun playscape all within an easy drive of Des Moines.
 Great for a day trip in nature or a weekend full of outdoor activities with the family.
-Fox Run and Hickory Ridge Trails are our favorite to hike in the park.
+Fox Run and Hickory Ridge Trails are our favorites to hike in the park.
 When you are done make sure you visit Jester Park Nature Center which offers many interactive exhibits.

 15.)
 Gray’s Lake in the evening (2101 Fleur Dr, Des Moines).
 There’s no doubt about it, Gray’s Lake offers great outdoor activities right here in the city: swimming, playground, bike trail, boat rentals, concessions, etc. However, nothing beats walking the two-mile loop around the lake after dark with it all lit up.
 We’ve ended many family fun nights and date nights walking that trail and it’s never any less cool than it was the first time we saw it.
 Miles of trails meet in this area and it is located at the edge of downtown Des Moines.

 16.)
 80/35 (Western Gateway Park, Des Moines).
 Last year was my first time going to this popular music festival and I was shocked to see so many kids in the crowd.
-The organizers do a great job of making this a family friendly music festival, just don’t forget the noise cancelling hearing protectors (such as these).
+The organizers do a great job of making this a family-friendly music festival, just don’t forget the noise-canceling hearing protectors (such as these).

 17.)
 Iowa State Fair (Iowa State Fairgrounds E 30th St & E University Ave, Des Moines).
 Find fried everything on a stick and celebrate Iowa agriculture, ride the big slide, take in a Grandstand show (or one of the many concerts on one of the many free stages), see a buttered cow and more.
 Don’t miss one of the best state fairs in the country every August.